Jakhongir0103/vlms-for-satellite-hack/README.md

 **Question: Examples**

-- What is the area of agriculture land / forest? *(deforestation analysis)*
+- What is the area of agricultural land/forest? *(deforestation analysis)*
 - What is the ratio of water in the image?
-- What is occupies the largest area in the image?
+- What occupies the largest area in the image?

 ### Solar